Dragon's Crown: Scenario and art design

 While the framework of the game survived from its days as a Dreamcast title, almost everything else was changed.
 Unlike previous Vanillaware titles, emphasis was placed on gameplay rather than story.
 As opposed to the multiple interwoven narratives of Odin Sphere and Muramasa, while there were several ancillary story threads, they all served a single narrative.
 Nevertheless, the total story content was greater than that of Muramasa.
 Kamitani put in everything he possibly could into the game rather than leaving anything for a potential sequel, as he was averse to sequels on principle.
 The earliest plan was for only a town and dungeon environments like the Wizardry series, but the background art team created exterior landscape designs and thus expanded the game's visual scope.
 This also resulted in the initial design plan being changed to reflect the new environments.
 Early plans for expansion packs themed after ancient Egypt and the Sengoku period were abandoned due to the extra workload.

 Kamitani was in charge of character designs, and also drew most of the background art and full-motion illustrations.
 Additional artwork was created by Emika Kida.
 During Kamitani's earliest role-playing concept, he drew on Western art for inspiration.
 His first experiment with this style was a 2010 New Year illustration of the game's goddesses.
 After positive responses, he went with this style.
 Kamitani's artwork for Dragon's Crown drew heavy inspiration from the work of Frank Frazetta.
 While he incorporated standard fantasy visual elements found in Dungeons & Dragons and The Lord of the Rings, he wanted to give them a unique spin.
 To do this, he created exaggerated body designs for men, women and monsters; each had their defining characteristics magnified "from different angles", with Kamitani noting that the designs were not intended to be taken seriously.

 As with Vanillaware's other titles, the game used 2D artwork.
 Kamitani continued to be influenced in his art design work by Akira Yasuda, a Capcom artist who worked on several of the company's most iconic fighting games.
-While the art style mimicked classic 2D arcade titles from Capcom, Vanillaware's style of animated illustrations was more difficult to manage, particularly with different movement sets for weapon types and palate swaps for each character class.
+While the art style mimicked classic 2D arcade titles from Capcom, Vanillaware's style of animated illustrations was more difficult to manage, particularly with different movement sets for weapon types and palette swaps for each character class.
 As he was tied up with illustration work for the Vita remake of Muramasa, Kamitani was often late delivering his artwork.
 This meant that other staff members at Vanillaware, including fellow artist Shigetake, stepped in to create artworks.
 While using the basic design of their earlier titles, the team added a pixel shader which Ohnishi compared to a gamma corrector, allowing water effects in the 2D plane.